nikkirubinstein/Intro-to-programming-concepts/content/data-types.md

 ---

-## Data types
+## Introduction

 We now know about variables: to store something in the computer's memory, we need to name it.
 What type of information can we store?
 In spoken language we have nouns, verbs, adverbs, etc. In programming we can use numbers, logicals and character strings.

 <br>

 ---